kbaylosis/thumbis/README.md

 # thumbis.js
-An opensource node-based thumbnailer server built for the Amazon S3 and CloudFront.
+A powerful opensource node-based thumbnailer server built for the Amazon S3 and CloudFront.
 It is running on top [gm.js](http://aheckmann.github.io/gm/).

 ## Standard Usage
 The gist of performing thumbnail requests to the server is as follows: